BrightcoveOS/App-Cloud-Demos/README.md

 * **file-download:** Demonstrates how to download, retrieve and delete files on disk using `bc.device.requestDownload()` and associated methods and events.

+* **apps-on-tap:** Demonstrates how to create a fully formed, cross-platform phone app using multiple views and multiple data services.

+* **dual-screen-video:** Demonstrates one way to create a "dual screen" app with Apple TV and dual screen mirroring capability.

 [1]: http://www.brightcove.com/en/content-app-platform
 [2]: http://docs.brightcove.com/en/app-cloud/
 [3]: http://groups.google.com/group/bcappcloud